Study of quasi-two-body B^{0}\rightarrow T(\pi\pi, K\bar{K},\pi\eta) decays in perturbative QCD approach: Numerical Results And Discussions

 In Table \ref{tab}, we present the input parameters used in the calculations, including the masses and decay constants of the mesons, the lifetime of the $B^{0}$ meson, and the Wolfenstein parameters of the CKM matrix elements~\cite{Yan:2023yvx,J:2022wa,ParticleDataGroup:2022pth,Dai:2023knn}.

 By using the helicity amplitudes and the input parameters, we predict the $CP$ averaged branching fractions of the $B^{0} \rightarrow TS[ \rightarrow P_{1}P_{2}]$ decays in the pQCD approach, and make some comments on the results.
 There are still many uncertainties in our calculation results.
-We primarily consider two types of errors.
-The first error is the decay constants of tensor mesons, the second is the shape parameter of $B$ meson $\omega_{b}=0.40\pm0.04$ GeV.
+We primarily consider three types of errors.
+The first error is the decay constants of tensor mesons, the second is the shape parameter of $B$ meson $\omega_{b}=0.40\pm0.04$ GeV, and the third comes from the Gegenbauer coefficient $a_{2}=0.3\pm0.1$ for $a_{0}$ and $a_{2}=0.3\pm0.2$ for $f_{0}$.
 We have neglected the uncertainties caused by the Wolfenstein parameters $\lambda, A, \rho, \eta$ because they are typically small.
+In considered branching ratios, the major uncertainties stem from the shape parameter $\omega_{b}$ of the $B$ meson's wave function and the Gegenbauer coefficient $a_{2}$.
+It is well known that the S-wave two-meson distribution amplitudes are not well determined, this leads to significant errors in the Gegenbauer coefficient $a_{2}$.
+The rigorous theoretical calculation for nonresonance contribution in the context of the PQCD framework is still absent, and the comparison between experiment measurements and theoretical predictions is still challenging.
+We hope that future research can further explore more precise description methods.
+It is worth mentioning that the $\omega_{b}$ plays vastly different roles in various decay modes.
+In Table \ref{a}, the branching ratios of $B^{0} \rightarrow K^{*}_{2}a^{0}_{0}[ \rightarrow \pi^{0}\eta,K^{+}K^{-}]$ exhibit significantly higher sensitivity to the shape parameter $\omega_{b}$ than those of $B^{0} \rightarrow K^{*+}_{2}a^{-}_{0}[ \rightarrow \pi^{-}\eta,K^{-}K^{0}]$.
+Firstly, the contribution of the factorizable annihilation diagrams is unrelated to $\omega_{b}$.
+Meanwhile, the $B^{0} \rightarrow K^{*}_{2}a^{0}_{0}[ \rightarrow \pi^{0}\eta,K^{+}K^{-}]$ and $B^{0} \rightarrow K^{*+}_{2}a^{-}_{0}[ \rightarrow \pi^{-}\eta,K^{-}K^{0}]$ are primarily dominated by tree operator contributions, and the nonfactorized emission diagrams will generate significant uncertainty from $\omega_{b}$.
+However, the latter is suppressed by the coefficient $C1$, resulting in a relatively smaller impact from $\omega_{b}$.